Privacy

 Contact and complaints

-If you are not satisfied with our response, you have the right to lodge a complaint with a supervisory authority — typically the authority of your country of residence or place of work.
+If you are not satisfied with our response, you have the right to lodge a complaint with a supervisory authority, typically the authority of your country of residence or place of work.
 Doctena's lead supervisory authority is the Commission nationale pour la protection des données (CNPD) in Luxembourg.
 A full list of national supervisory authorities is available on the GDPR page.

-Version 3.0.0 · Approved by the DPO on 2026-05-15 · Replaces the previous version published at doctena.com/<locale>/privacy-policy/
+Version 3.3.0 · Updated 2026-06-14 · Replaces the previous version published at doctena.com/<locale>/privacy-policy/